STM32-Microcontroller/Code-Examples-to-the-Book/README.md

-# Codebeispiele-zum-Buch
+# Code Examples
-Hier finden sie alle Codebeispiele zum Buch STM32-Mikrocontroller Programmierung in C.
+Here you can find all code examples for the book STM32-Mikrocontroller Programmierung in C.
-Die zugehörigen kompletten Projektdateien finden Sie im Repository "Codebeispiele-Projektdateien"